coderise-io/developer/index.md

 ## codeRISE Documentation

-You can use the  to maintain and preview the content for your website in Markdown files.

 ### Contributing

 Please feel free to edit documentation using the [editor on GitHub](https://github.com/coderise-io/docs/edit/master/index.md) or via cloning the repo.
 When ready to submit, create a pull request and we will review and merge it to the master branch.